<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 There are two main funding options when it comes to solar for nonprofits.
 These are primary ownership and third-party ownership.

-Under a primary ownership structure, the nonprofit pays for the system in full, whether it's out of pocket or through loans.
-The nonprofit owns 100% of the solar energy system and is able to benefit from the lucrative incentives, like the direct payment from the IRS up to 40% of the system cost, and 100% of the electricity savings.
-The nonprofit is responsible for maintenance and any system repairs that aren't covered by a manufacturer or workmanship warranty.
+Under a primary ownership structure, the nonprofit pays for the system in full, whether out of pocket or through loans.
+The nonprofit owns 100% of the solar energy system.
+It can benefit from lucrative incentives, like the direct payment from the IRS of up to 40% of the system cost and 100% of the electricity savings.
+The nonprofit is responsible for maintenance and system repairs not covered by a manufacturer or workmanship warranty.

 With a third-party ownership model, an outside entity pays to install a solar energy system for your facility, and the nonprofit buys back the electricity generated by the solar panel with fixed monthly payments.
-Since solar energy is far cheaper than electricity from the grid, the monthly payment works out to be less than what you'd be paying your local utility otherwise.
-Since the third-party owns the system, they are responsible for repairs and maintenance, and also keep the lucrative tax benefits from installing solar.
+Since solar energy is far cheaper than electricity from the grid, the monthly payment is less than what you'd be paying your local utility otherwise.
+Since the third party owns the system, they are responsible for repairs and maintenance and keep the lucrative tax benefits from installing solar.

 Sun Valley Solar Solutions for Your Nonprofit